anasselhoud/anasselhoud/README.md

 ### Welcome 👋

-Work now: Machine Learning Intern at CEA Tech.
+Work now: Artificial Intelligence Engineer at Faurecia.

-💻 I am Computer Science Student: Specialized in AI & Data Science.
+💻 I am Computer Scientist: Specialized in AI & Data Science.
 I have a strong background in Machine Learning, Deep learning and Data Science globally.

 📚 I am currently an Engineering student at **Ecole Centrale de Lyon** (Bac+5) in Computer Science, Data Science and Artificial Intelligence (double degree-Ecole d'Arts et Métiers Morocco).
-I am working on applying Machine Learning methods and AI techniques in several disciplines (Analysis, Forecasting, NLP, Computer Vision...)
+I am working on applying Machine Learning methods and AI techniques in several disciplines (Computer Vision, Analysis, Forecasting, NLP...)

 📩  If you'd like to ask any questions about my process, work, or would like to collaborate on a project, feel free to reach out via [Twitter](https://twitter.com/AnassElHoud), [LinkedIn](https://www.linkedin.com/in/anass-elhoud/), or email anass.elhoud@gmail.com.